cisco/mercury/README.md

-   --certs-json                          # output certs as JSON, not base64 --metadata                            # output more protocol metadata in JSON --raw-features                        # select protocols to write out raw features string(see --help) --http-headers=mode                   # set http headers mode (all or non-sensitive) --http-body=N                         # report up to N bytes of the HTTP request body (max 1024 bytes) --network-behavioral-detections       # perform network behavioral detections --minimize-ram                        # minimize the ram usage of mercury library --crypto-assess[=policy]              # perform cryptographic security assessment
+   --certs-json                          # output certs as JSON, not base64 --metadata                            # output more protocol metadata in JSON --raw-features                        # select protocols to write out raw features string(see --help) --http-headers=mode                   # controls reporting of HTTP request headers in L7 metadata (all or non-sensitive) --http-body=N                         # report up to N bytes of the HTTP request body in L7 metadata (max 1024 bytes) --network-behavioral-detections       # perform network behavioral detections --minimize-ram                        # minimize the ram usage of mercury library --crypto-assess[=policy]              # perform cryptographic security assessment